-Personally as well, fellow Nerdd Marlis and I had the chance to play a western/steampunk/horror TTRPG Deadlands with the writer, John Goff.
+Personally as well, fellow Nerdd Chanel and I had the chance to play a western/steampunk/horror TtRPG Deadlands with the writer, John Goff.

 Though this doesn’t count as recent, who can forget Firefly, a western in space, complete with train robberies, smuggling from the law, prostitutes, and balls where everyone dresses up and dances.